kgdacalosciascdo/agis-wireframe/docs/END_TO_END_TESTING_GUIDE.md

 - engagement requirements follow the Annual Plan editability rules;
 - allocations must agree with Audit Scheduling;
 - over-capacity and unavailable assignments should be clearly flagged;
-- treat this data as an interim IAP source, not as a completed ARMIS module.
+- treat this data as the IAP interim source; do not confuse it with ARMIS-owned records or assume it changes the ARMIS provider authority.

 #### IAP Reports